arm/arm-toolchain/CONTRIBUTING.md

   as when the upstream equivalent lands, must include Removes downstream issue:#<issue number>.

-* New files in *llvm-project* must include the LLVM license, with the standard header comment and SPDX identifier.
+* New files in the *arm-toolchain* repository must include the LLVM license, with the standard header comment and SPDX identifier.

 * New files added to an external project like *picolibc* or *newlib* must follow the licensing and copyright of the external project.

-* Any patch that causes the Arm Toolchain to deviate from upstream behavior, such as a new command-line option, must be documented in the `arm-software/doc/features.md file`.
+* Any patch that causes the Arm Toolchain to deviate from upstream behavior, such as a new command-line option, must have user documentation.
+See [Downstream Feature Documentation](downstream-feature-documentation) for the location and required contents.

+### Downstream Feature Documentation

+There are three files that contain the user facing documentation for downstream features.

+* `arm-software/docs/arm-toolchain-features.md` for features common to
+  both Arm Toolchain for Embedded and Arm Toolchain for Linux.

+* `arm-software/docs/arm-toolchain-for-embedded-features.md` for
+  features specific to Arm Toolchain for Embedded.

+* `arm-software/docs/arm-toolchain-for-linux-features.md` for
+  features specific to Arm Toolchain for Linux.

 The documentation for a feature must state if it is experimental.
 Experimental features may change or be removed at any point in the future.